msicilia/oop-examples/README.md

 Simple Java examples for OOP lectures.

 [Miguel-Angel Sicilia](https://msicilia.github.io/)

 DISCLAIMER: These are examples coded to support lectures.
-They should not be used or considered code, and they may contain deliberate errors or pitfalls.
+They should not be used or considered as complete code, and they may contain deliberate errors or pitfalls.